Kitware/vaui/README.md

 Execute `girder-install web --dev --plugins vaui`
 Run `girder-server`
 Navigate to `localhost:8080` and create a user and a file assetstore and enable this Vaui plugin
-Upload a compatible video like [this](https://www.w3schools.com/html/mov_bbb.mp4) to a Restart server with `girder-server`
+Stop and restart the server
-Navigate to `localhost:8080` to see the video
+Upload a compatible video like [this](https://www.w3schools.com/html/mov_bbb.mp4) Navigate to `localhost:8080` to see the video